ijakab/movies/Readme.md

 Models are directly tied to database, and provide abstraction for common database operations, relationship loading, data serialization etc.

-However, they are consistet mostly of static functions, and it would not be easy to implement logic provider states, therefore they are not used directly, but rather wrapped inside services, that can be instantiated whenever context provider needs it, and different instances will not collide with each other.
+However, they consist mostly of static functions, and it would not be easy to implement logic provider states, therefore they are not used directly, but rather wrapped inside services, that can be instantiated whenever context provider needs it, and different instances will not collide with each other.

 In simpler words, we need services as they can be instantiated, and two different requests will use different service instance.